 Work in progress

-The short- and medium-term impact of hurricanes in economic output
+The short- and medium-term impact of hurricanes on economic output

 (with J. Ferguson and C. Parmeter)